How Long Does a Home Seller Have for Offer Acceptance?

 The timeframe for offer acceptance by a home seller depends on the offer and the corresponding language in the purchase contract.
 The contract typically states a time limit, and some states have prescribed limits as well.

 Keep in mind that the response you receive might not be acceptance of your offer.
-The seller might make a counteroffer, or she might reject your offer entirely.
+The seller might make a counteroffer, or they might reject your offer entirely.
 And a delay from the norm could have a number of different causes.

 A Timeframe Example